iamkanishka/Jasmine-Karma_testing/Readme.md

 7. Setup jasmine testing Framework for the Unit testing in the Calculator program - jasmine testing.
 8. Understanding the Testing File Naming Conventions and the concept of Suite in Jasmine Testing
 9. Create our Test Suite in the calculator spec file using describe method - Jasmine Testing
+10. Write first Spec in the Test Suite for Calculator Spec file - Jasmine Testing